sean-maclane/cpsc-449-group-c-project/API Documentation.md

 method=GET, POST takes in form input, upon completion.
 Return 201

-Input needed:
+-Input needed:
-Message
+  1) Message
-Possible Errors for above- all return 404 status error if not fulfilled
+  2) Possible Errors for above- all return 404 status error if not fulfilled

-Message can’t be found
+  1) Message can’t be found